 His work also includes responsibilities on national legislative organizations.
 Frank serves on the Trade and Economic Development Committee of the American Legislative Exchange Council and on the Agriculture and Rural Development Committees of the Southern Legislative Conference and the National Conference of State Legislators

 For the last several years Frank has focused on economic development, education and workforce training in rural Virginia as well as protecting our natural resources.
 He has worked with prospective job creators to encourage them to come to our region.
 From assistance with funding for industrial parks to enhancing tourism, from working with the Governor and local leaders to recruit new industry to the creation of a much needed law enforcement hazardous driving school, he has been a leader in the fight for small-town communities across the Fifteenth Senate District.
 Frank led the effort to create scholarships and forgivable loans through the Tobacco Commission as a way to educate the tobacco region's young people and to encourage them to return to the region to re-establish their roots in this region.
 He has worked to establish workforce centers throughout Southern and Southwest Virginia as well as specialized training programs at the community colleges.

-Frank and his wife Jessie have four children – sons Frank M. "Miller", III, (his wife Jessica) who have now made him a proud grandfather with the arrival of Juliana; Thomas, David and daughter Genny.
-They are active members of Clarksville Presbyterian Church where Frank serves as an Elder.
+Frank and his wife Jessie have four children Ñ sons Frank M. "Miller", III, ( wife Jessica) Thomas, David and daughter Genny.
+As well they have two granddaughters - Juliana and Harper;.
+They are active members of Clarksville Presbyterian Church.